grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 If your product is complex, you might be unable to provide relevant details concisely in the UI text.
 In this case, you can provide links to documentation for details.

 - Use links sparingly.
 Try first to write concise and complete UI text.
 If you include a link, make sure the referenced content will help the user with the task they are completing in the UI.
 - Your link text should be descriptive, telling the user what content they will find upon clicking.
+Use the exact title of the topic they're linking to so that if the link breaks, they can search for the topic.
 Like headings, front-load the link text by putting the word people are looking for at the front of your link.
 - Include the link either at the beginning or end of a sentence, not in the middle.
 Do not include preceding articles as part of the linked text.
 - For overview text, you can link to relevant overview documentation and Grafana University courses.

 **Use**

-> **Get started** <p></p> Create an alert rule by adding queries and expressions from multiple data sources.<ul><li>Add labels to your alert rules to connect them to notification policies.</li><li>Configure contact points to define where to send your notifications to.</li><li>Configure notification policies to route your alert instances to contact points.</li></ul><p></p>[Read more in the documentation >](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alert-rules/)<br>[Learn more in the Grafana University course >](https://university.grafana.com/learn/course/external/view/elearning/82/module-intro-to-grafana-alerting)
+> **Get started** <p></p> Create an alert rule by adding queries and expressions from multiple data sources.<ul><li>Add labels to your alert rules to connect them to notification policies.</li><li>Configure contact points to define where to send your notifications to.</li><li>Configure notification policies to route your alert instances to contact points.</li></ul><p></p>[Read an overview in the documentation >](/docs/grafana/latest/alerting/fundamentals/alert-rules/)<br>[Learn more in the Grafana University course >](https://university.grafana.com/learn/course/external/view/elearning/82/module-intro-to-grafana-alerting)

 ## Additional elements